dannywade/dnac-sidekick/README.md

 ## Getting Started

 ### Authenticating to DNAC
-Users can either store their DNAC login credentials (username/password) as environment variables or use the CLI ` dnac-sidekick login` argument authenticate to their DNAC instance.
+Users can either store their DNAC info and login credentials (DNAC URL/username/password) as environment variables or use the CLI ` dnac-sidekick login` command to authenticate to their DNAC instance.

-### CLI Login
+**CLI Login**
 ```
 dnac-sidekick login --dnac_url <url> --username <user> --password <password>
 ```
 Once completed, these values will be used to generate a bearer token and store all values as local environment variables to use with future API requests.

-### Environment Variables
+**Environment Variables**

 Alternatively, you can set the environment variables yourself.
 If setting them manually, please use the following names:
 ```